pemdel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+a script that displays  all lines of a file begining with a letter